cstrelioff/chrisstrelioffws-sandbox/2014/12/11/inferring_probabilities_with_a_beta_prior_a_third_example_of_bayesian_calculations.rst

 However, just think of :math:`p_{0}` as a parameter that we want to infer-- ignore the fact that the parameter is a probability.

-In any case, it is worth spending some time and effort getting used to this prior and what it means.
-To help, I'll go though some properties of the Beta Distribution.
+In any case, it is worth spending some time getting used to this prior and what it means.
+To help, I'll go though some properties of the `Beta Distribution`_.
 However, note that the **posterior pdf will also be a Beta Distribution**, so it is worth the effort to get comfortable with the pdf.

-So, some properties are:
+So, some properties are (some of this material will be technical in nature, so skim it over at first and look at the Python code below if you find it too mathy):

-* **Prior mean** Most people want a single number, or point estimate, to represent the results of inference.
+**Prior mean --** Most people want a single number, or point estimate, to represent the results of inference or the information contained in the prior.
 However, in a Bayesian approach to inference the prior and posterior are both pdf's or pmf's.
 One way to get a point estimate is to take the *average* of the parameter of interest with respect to the prior or posterior.
 For example, for the Beta prior we
 obtain:

 .. math::